ARTICLES

 Begonia Beleaf Alaska Creek

-A Begonia that really stands out from the crowd due to its vibrant red color is this Begonia Beleaf called Inca Flame.
+A Begonia that really stands out from the crowd for its vibrant red color is the Begonia Beleaf Inca Flame.
 As red as a flame.
-That is this compact, full Leaf Begonia Inca Flame.
-The second from the Beleaf series in this top 12.
-Begonia Beleaf Inca Flame looks like a tropical foliage houseplant with its large heart-shaped leaves with a beautiful shimmer.
-A colorful and original addition to your interior.
+That is this compact, full Leaf Begonia Inca Flame - the second from the Beleaf series in this top 12.
+Begonia Beleaf Inca Flame looks like a tropical foliage houseplant, with large heart-shaped leaves that shimmer - a colorful and original addition to your interior.

 Red Leaf Begonia Beleaf Inca Flame